msharma2026/Grocers-Gauntlet/ProjectDocumentTemplate.md

 ### Main Role - User Interface and Input
 - **Main Menu:** Designed and implemented the main menu screen with the original Grocer's Gauntlet logo drawing from the Initial Plan document and menu buttons using the pixel art price tag sprite I drew.
 Built credits sub-menu screen that lists every member of the group and their roles.
 - **Commits:** 0f2af09, aa5c11d, 01271be, 82d37ec, 8e257ad, 4d0327c, a470ff1
 - **Pause Menu:** Designed and implemented the pause menu screen with my own pixel art and a font I found online.
 Built buttons with an options sub-menu that allows players to toggle fullscreen and change the master volume of the game.
 Mapped the 'ESC' input key to open and close the pause menu as well.
+Please note that I had a merge conflict on the initial implementation of the pause menu so I had to give Marq my code for the pause menu and have him push it.
-- **Commits:** 01271be, 09e2b7a, c3d49fc, 6cae129, 020ba6a, bfca273, 26b3b57, 1f01469, 53f4b09, 8e257ad
+- **Commits:** 01271be, 09e2b7a, c3d49fc, 6cae129, 020ba6a, bfca273, 26b3b57, 1f01469, 53f4b09, 8e257ad, a67e2c6 (Marq's commit for my code)
 - **Rehauled and styled UI elements:** Added styling to the dialogue boxes and other buttons (like budget) in the HUD using pixel art sprite I made.
 Applied styling to the cart selection screen and rehauled it.
 - **Commits:** b136477, 3114678, c3fa7f5, 5d2a5c1, 4c74206, fe70583, 0379b3a
 - **Made sprites for UI:** Drew the Pause Menu, Price Tag, and Dialogue Overlay sprites using Piskel.